mor1/databox-store-blob/README.md

 # databox-store-blob

-Databox Store for json data blobs.
+Databox Store for JSON data blobs.

-The datastore exposes a http based api on port 8080 and a websocket based API for live data.
+The datastore exposes an HTTP based API on port 8080 and a WebSocket based API for live data.

 #HTTP API